 In Georgian there are some national-specific idiomatic expressions that have historical origin.
-One of them is "" them is "" to disappear, was lost..."
+One of them is "" them is "" source groups book groups" kakas khidi gaiara (lit. to cross the bridge of Kaka) figurative meaning: "to disappear, was lost.."
 The origin of the idiom is such: the captives, who were kidnapped from Western Georgia (namely from Imereti), were transported to Turkey through Kaka Bridge (The Kaka Bridge is located on the bank of the river Khaniistskali, coming from Parsati mountain.).
 The captive who had crossed the bridge was considered to be missing.

-Georgian idiomatic expression "Bsocrethol fysco cosens" chailuris tsqali dalia (lit.to drink water of Chailuri) has the same content and metaphorically means "to be lost," "to disappear without leaving a trace."
+Georgian idiomatic expression "Bsocraffold fysco cose chailuris tsqali dalia (lit.to drink water of Chailuri) has the same content and metaphorically means "to be lost," "to disappear without leaving a trace."
 This idiomatic expression like the previous one has an interesting historic origin The Chailuri River flows through Qiziki (village in Kakheti province in Eastern Georgia).
 The arrested person, who had already passed this river, was considered lost.
 Later the meaning of the idiomatic expression expanded, and now it is associated with somebody's death.